-Objective: This study aimed to assess the incremental cost-effectiveness ratio (ICER) of a 2-year motivational interviewing (MI) intervention versus usual primary care.
+Objective: To assess the incremental cost-effectiveness ratio (ICER) of a 2-year, motivational interviewing (MI) intervention versus usual primary care.

-Methods: A national trial was implemented in the Pediatric Research in Office Settings (PROS) network of the American Academy of Pediatrics to evaluate MI versus usual care for children (2-8 years old; baseline BMI 85th-97th percentiles).
-Health care use, food costs, provider fees, and training costs were assessed, and sensitivity analyses were conducted.
-Primary outcome was the ICER, calculated as cost per unit change in BMI percentile for intervention versus usual care.
+Methods: A national trial was implemented in the Pediatric Research in Office Settings (PROS) network of the American Academy of Pediatrics to evaluate MI vs. usual care for children (2-through 8-years old; baseline BMI 85th-97th percentiles).
+Healthcare utilization, food costs, provider fees, and training costs were assessed, and sensitivity analyses conducted.
+Primary outcome was the ICER, calculated as cost per-unit-change in BMI percentile for intervention versus usual care.

 Results: At 2 years, 72% of enrolled parent/child dyads were retained; 312 children were included in the analysis.
-Mean BMI percentile point change was -4.9 and -1.8for the intervention and control, respectively, yielding an incremental reduction of 3.1 BMI percentile points (95% CI: 1.2-5.0).
-The intervention cost \$1051 per dyad (\$658 for training DVD development).
-Incorporating health care and non-health care costs, the intervention ICER was \$363 (range from sensitivity analyses: cost saving, \$3159) per BMI percentile point decrease per participant over 2 years.
+Mean BMI percentile point change was -4.9 and -1.8 for the intervention and control respectively, yielding an incremental reduction of 3.1 BMI percentile points (95% CI: 1.2, 5.0).
+The intervention cost \$1,051/dyad (\$658 for training DVD development).
+Incorporating healthcare and non-healthcare costs, the intervention ICER was \$363 (range from sensitivity analyses: cost-saving, \$3159) per BMI percentile point decrease/participant over 2 years.

-Conclusions: Training pediatricians, nurse practitioners, and registered dietitians to deliver MI-based interventions for childhood obesity in primary care is clinically effective and acceptably cost-effective.
+Conclusions: Training pediatricians, nurse practitioners, and registered dieticians to deliver MIbased interventions for childhood obesity in primary care is clinically effective and acceptably cost-effective.
 Future work should explore this approach in broader dissemination.